 According to unconfirmed reports, it lives in rivers and streams, and during the rainy season, it migrates to flooded fields and forests.

-As suggested precisely because of the violation of the possibility of migration, the species was on the verge of extinction.
+The species was on the verge of extinction.
 But, despite this, Rainbow Shark is distributed in captivity, and massively bred around the world.

 Scientific Name: Epalzeorhynchos frenatus